The pros and cons of facial recognition technology

-There are many benefits to using facial recognition in society, such as increasing safety and security, preventing crimes and reducing human interaction.
-It can even help support medical efforts.
+Facial recognition has many benefits in society, including increasing safety and security, preventing crimes, and reducing human interaction.
+It can even help support medical efforts, in some cases.

 Helps find missing people

-Law enforcement agencies use facial recognition to find missing people.
-It’s been used to find children who’ve gone missing.
+Law enforcement agencies use facial recognition to find missing people, and they've also used it to find missing children.

 When combined with aging software that shows how the child would look several years later, facial recognition can even help find someone who’s been missing for years.